Technique H49:Using semantic markup to mark emphasized or special text

 Example 1

-This example shows how to use the em
+This example shows how to use the em and strong elements

 to emphasize text.
-The em
+The em and strong elements were

 designed to indicate structural emphasis that may be rendered in a variety of ways